RonyHirsch/VRIB_Analysis/README.md

 # Multi-trial Inattentional Blindness in Virtual Reality : Analysis

 This code handles data that is the output of the VRIB paradigm (see [OSF project](https://osf.io/648bp/?view_only=c0993dfb69a9473e95f78a76627735c5)).
+The experiment paradigm can be found in the "experiment" folder.
+All the rest are codes used to parse and analyze the experimental output.

 ## Demo